Babesia microti Infection in a Multiple Sclerosis Patient on Ocrevus

 “Data from one randomized clinical trial has shown a statistically significant increase in the incidence of malignancy among ocrelizumab users compared to placebo and interferon β1,” they added.

-Rituximab, a medication with a similar mechanism of action, has been associated with rare infections in non-MS patients including severe or relapsing Babesia microti infections, the authors wrote.
+Rituximab, a medication with a similar mechanism of action, has also been associated with rare infections in non-MS patients, including severe or relapsing Babesia microti infection, the authors wrote.

-This is the first published case of Babesia microti in a patient treated with Ocrevus™.
+This is the first published case of Babesia microti infection in a patient treated with Ocrevus™.

-The 54-year-old man had been diagnosed with major depressive disorder, hypertension and had a 12-year history of relapse-remitting multiple sclerosis.
+The 54-year-old man had major depressive disorder, hypertension, and a 12-year history of relapsing-remitting multiple sclerosis.

-He was hospitalized with malaise, fever, fatigue for one week and episodes of syncope.
-He failed treatment with 4 different disease modifying drugs ─ glatiramer acetate, natalizumab, dimethyl fumarate, and fingolimod.
+He had previously been hospitalized with malaise, fever, fatigue for one week, and episodes of syncope.
+He had failed treatment with four disease-modifying drugs — glatiramer acetate, natalizumab, dimethyl fumarate, and fingolimod.

 The man refused further therapy and was lost to follow-up.